-Hiking may be the most popular activity in the White Mountains, but it also boasts a number of scenic drives (check out the Kancamagus Highway), lots of gorgeous waterfalls, and lovely lakes and rivers for paddling.
+Hiking may be the most popular activity in the White Mountains, but there are also a number of scenic drives (check out the Kancamagus Highway), lots of gorgeous waterfalls, and lovely lakes and rivers for paddling.
 Here are some great spots for glamping in the White Mountains, as well as outdoor recreation opportunities nearby.

 Huttopia White Mountains: Albany, New Hampshire

-Huttopia runs a collection of three glamping resorts in Quebec, Maine, the Adirondacks of New York, and New Hampshire.
+Huttopia runs a collection of four glamping resorts in Quebec, Maine, the Adirondacks of New York, and New Hampshire.
 The resorts are reminiscent of the summer camps we attended as kids, featuring activities like yoga and live music, along with a playground, cafe, and swimming pool, all nestled in the foothills of the White Mountains.

-Huttopia White Mountains is a lakeside retreat in the very heart of the White Mountains.
-Close to great hiking and the White Mountain National Forest.
+Huttopia White Mountains is a lakeside retreat in the very heart of the White Mountains, close to great hiking and the White Mountain National Forest.
 Visitors can choose from several glamping accommodations, including small glamping tents for two, expansive family tents with electricity, heat, and bathrooms, and wooden chalets with full kitchens and several bedrooms.